 Kindred's Memoir of the Forehands and Their West Side Tavern

-seven-tenths of a mile from the tavern to Grandma's house on Sixth Street.
+LINCOLN--It was seven-tenths of a mile from the tavern to Grandma's house on

-Grandma [Christina "Lena"] and Tommy ran the tavern for 33 years.
+Sixth Street.
+Grandma [Magdalena "Lena"] and Tommy ran the tavern for 33 years.

 Every summer I came to